 A holiday in Siusi promises myriad journeys of discovery along the many theme trails

 : on the Geologist’s Trail you will travel through 270 million years of the Earth’s history, while families can also follow in the trails of poet and Knight Oswald von Wolkenstein for a time and leap back into the Middle Ages.
 And if you fancy a glimpse into the fascinating world of boletus, chanterelle, fly agaric and more, just head out along the mushroom trail in Siusi allo Sciliar.

-Siusi allo Sciliar has remained true to its rustic, mountain village character, and is also one of the most popular set-off points for tours around the Alpe di Siusi
+Siusi allo Sciliar has remained true to its rustic, mountain village character, and is also one of the most popular set-off points for tours around the Seiser Alm

 .
-The Alpe di Siusi cable car Valley Station is in Siusi allo Sciliar and takes you quickly and comfortably to Europe’s largest high mountain plateau.
+The Seiser Alm cable car Valley Station is in Siusi allo Sciliar and takes you quickly and comfortably to Europe’s largest high mountain plateau.